DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 ## Tag your telemetry

 To link data to a specific commit, tag your telemetry with `git.commit.sha` and `git.repository_url` tags.
 Ensure that the `git.repository_url` tag does not contain protocols.
-For example, if your repository RUL is `https://github.con/example_repo`, the value for the `git.repository_url` tag should be `github.com/example_repo`.
+For example, if your repository URL is `https://github.con/example_repo`, the value for the `git.repository_url` tag should be `github.com/example_repo`.

 {{< tabs >}}
 {{% tab "Docker Runtime" %}}